kyma-project/busola/docs/extensibility/display-section.md

 - **sort** - optional sort option.
 If set to `true`, it allows you to sort the resource list using this value.
 Defaults to false.
 It can also be set to an object with the following properties:
   - **default** - optional flag.
 If set to `true`, the list view is sorted by this value by default.
   - **compareFunction** - optional [JSONata](https://docs.jsonata.org/overview.html) compare function.
 It is required to use `$first` and `$second` variables when comparing two values.
 There is a special custom function [compareStrings](jsonata.md#comparestringsfirst-second) used to compare two strings, for example, `$compareStrings($first, $second)`
+- **search** - optional search option.
+If set to `true`, it allows you to search the resource list using this value.
+Defaults to false.
+It can also be set to an object with the following property:
+  - **searchFormula** // TODO

 ### Example